• Skip to primary navigation

 Plan Your Menu

 Having a detailed menu plan and shopping list is key.
-Using the free Easter dinner menu printable will help you stay organized.
-You can keep it in your planner or home management binder and even use it for quick reference next year.
+Using the free Easter dinner menu printable, which you can get below, will help you stay organized.
+You can keep it in your planner or home management binder.

-When planning your menu be sure to see what you already have on hand.
+When planning your menu, be sure to see what you already have on hand.
 No point in buying things you already have.
 Also, use sale ads as inspiration for dishes.
-The more sale ingredients you can use the better.
+The more ingredients you can get on sale the better.

 Get a Free Printable Easter Menu Planner